ozkary/ozkary.github.io/_posts/2024/2024-02-14-data-engineering-process-fundamentals-design-planning.md

 ---
 title: "Unlock the Blueprint: Design and Planning Phase - Data Engineering Process Fundamentals"
 excerpt: " The design and planning phase of a data engineering project is crucial for laying out the foundation of a successful and scalable solution.
-This phase ensures that the architecture is strategically aligned with business objectives, optimizes resource utilization, and mitigates potential risks."
+This phase ensures that the architecture is strategically aligned with business objectives, optimizes resource utilization, and mitigates potential risks. "
 last_modified_at: 2024-02-14T13:00:00
 header:
   teaser: "../assets/2024/ozkary-data-engineering-process-design-planning.png"